 Early in 2018, LPC sent its collaborators detailed recommendations for future sediment sampling.
-A graduate student at PSU is following up on the DDT identified by LPC in Bennett Brook in hopes of discovering the exact source of the DDT and to investigate the movement of DDT through lower levels of the food web.
-SLA collected sediment samples in fall 2018, and a hired consulting firm, Geosyntec, analyzed and reported on the results of the samples.
-Contaminant levels in SLA's testing corroborated and, in some cases, exceeded the levels found by LPC.
-LPC has pushed for a fuller and more complete report from Geosyntec on the results of SLA's sediment testing.
+A graduate student at PSU is following up on the sites LPC identified as elevated for DDT to investigate contaminant pathways in hopes of discovering the exact source of the DDT.
+SLA collected sediment samples in fall 2018 and is in the process of having a hired consulting firm, Geosyntec, analyze and report on the samples.
+SLA is also planning on collecting local history information from Squam residents to learn about potential historic sources of contamination in the watershed.
 It is hoped that these efforts will continue to help us track sources and extent of contamination in the watershed and identify steps that may be taken towards remediation or containment of contaminated sites.

-In bringing the issue of contamination in the Squam watershed to light and leading this collaboration of state and federal agencies, a university, and non-profit organizations, LPC is working to ensure that these issues are not minimized but rather tackled head on to safeguard the health of Squam and all its inhabitants.
+In bringing this issue to light and leading this collaboration of state and federal agencies, a university, and non-profit organizations, LPC is working to ensure that these issues are not minimized but rather tackled head on to safeguard the health of Squam and all its inhabitants.
 The loons ultimately will tell us about the success of any work or remediation done on Squam.
 As indicators of the health of the aquatic environment, Squam's loons originally alerted us to the problem of contamination on Squam Lake, and they will continue to serve as sensitive barometers of contamination in the watershed.
-LPC will continue to test inviable loon eggs from failed nests on Squam for these contaminants and take a leadership role in contaminants work on Squam.
+LPC will continue to test inviable loon eggs from failed nests on Squam.
 We are determined to see that the work continues to be done in a way that is best for the loons, for the health of the Squam ecosystem, and the wildlife and people that call Squam home.